 We wanted to create a shareable story of Goodyear’s innovation and exploration, around making things useful for all seasons.

 Enter Dominic Wilcox.
-Dominic is a designer and inventor, famous for his playful creations and out-there designs that solve everyday problems – his sketches have been beautifully bundled in his book Variations On Normal.
+Dominic is a designer and inventor.
+He is famous for his playful creations and out-there designs that solve everyday problems.
+His sketches have been beautifully bundled in his book Variations On Normal.

 Our idea?
 To ask Dominic to take those everyday ‘one season’ objects that are crammed into our attics, basements and sheds for most of the year and re-invent them as ‘all seasons’ things.Using his influencer status to share these designs on his (and Goodyear’s) social channels.

 We used social media to survey audiences across Europe, asking them for the list of things that clog up their lives.
 We got beach balls, skis, and sledges.
 Desk fans and convertibles.
 We didn’t get lederhosen – turns out they’re already an all seasons garment.